roshan00017/SignupLoginApi/README.md

 - User login: Authenticate users with their email and password.
 - Token generation: Generate JWT tokens for authenticated users.
 - User information retrieval: Get user details by providing a valid JWT token.
+- Generated Custom Response
+- Handled Error Globally and locally in each service method for exception

 ## Technologies Used